data center design

 Leaf switches act as the access layer switches in the ACI fabric.
 They connect directly to the endpoints, such as servers, storage devices, and other network devices, and serve as the entry and exit points for traffic entering and leaving the fabric.
 Leaf switches provide Layer 2 connectivity for endpoint devices and Layer 3 connectivity for communication between endpoints within the fabric.
 They also play a crucial role in implementing policy enforcement and forwarding traffic based on predefined policies.

-Example: IS-IS
+**Example: Cisco ACI & IS-IS**

 Cisco ACI under the covers runs ISIS.
 The ISIS routing protocol is an Interior Gateway Protocol (IGP) that enables routers within a network to exchange routing information and make informed decisions on the best path to forward packets.
 It operates at the OSI model’s Layer 2 (Data Link Layer) and Layer 3 (Network Layer).